 Hope Valley Restoration and Aquatic Habitat Enhancement Project

 The Hope Valley Restoration and Aquatic Habitat Enhancement Project is located downstream of the “4th crossing” bridge in lower Hope Valley.
 The “4th crossing” is a reference to the Emigrant Trail; today, Highway 88 crosses over the West Fork Carson River.
 The project area consists of two meanders—Project Site 1 is the first meander approximately 300 feet downstream of the Highway 88 bridge, and Project Site 2 is approximately half a river mile further downstream at the log crib/2015 American Rivers restoration site.
-Both project areas are located on California Department of Fish and Wildlife land.
+Both project areas are located on California Department of Fish and Wildlife (CDFW) land.
+Project construction took place in October 2020.

 The purpose of this project is to help reduce erosion and sedimentation in the West Fork Carson River in Hope Valley at the two project locations.
 The long-term goals of this project are to improve water quality and aquatic habitat and create a more connected and functional channel and floodplain.
 This project contributes to reestablishing a functional floodplain and meadow system to allow the river corridor to accommodate variable flows in the future.